 More details on setting up split tests are included on the main goals setup page.
 When you create a split test, you can choose what specific goals you want to track conversions for (as we did here, we’re just tracking our “new user” goal instead of all goals), or you can let it default to tracking conversions for all goals.
 Both options have their ups and downs so it depends on what you’re doing.

-If you want to use a GUI interface to design your split tests, we have partnered with Visual Website Optimizer to provide that for you.
+If you want to use a GUI interface to design your split tests, we have partnered with VWO to provide that for you.
 More details on that are also on the goal setup page.

 Better visitor history